LeilaniL/NYTimes-Replica/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Specs
+On the homepage:
 - Header displays logo, current date, weather, and options to subscribe or log in

-- Menu
+- Menu (hamburger icon) displays list of sections

 - Skybox(?) links to newsletters and podcasts

-- Featured story has large video or photo

-- Featured story has headline plus subhead/topic tag above (all caps)
+-Top news packages contain:
+  -3 articles of the same topic (e.g. "Government Shutdown", "Super Bowl") -When article was last updated

-- Featured story has two bullet points
+  -The most recent article is highlighted, including an image and two bullet points

-- Related stories appear below or next to it

-- Light gray text indicates when articles were published
+-Opinion pieces display the headline and author's name

-- Thick horizontal lines separate topics
+- Thick horizontal lines separate topics/packages

-- Thin gray lines separate related stories within the topic
+- Thin gray lines separate related stories within the package

+If you click on a top news article, the detail page displays:
+-Headline, large image, date published, byline, and body text -A list of comments
+-Users can add (and edit or delete) their comments